mfrailis/DAS/doc/manual.md

 this properties must be provided in the config.json file:
   * name : name of the storage engine, the value "Raw" identifies this one.
-  * root_dir : absolute path to the data. each data file will be stored in a subdirectory of this path
+  * root_dir : absolute path to the data. each data file will be stored in a sub-directory of this path
   *	default_path : expression for the default relative path for the data.
 The resolved expression appended to the root_path forms the complete path for the data file.
-The possible token will be analized in the next session.
+The possible token will be analyzed in the next session.
 Note that the tokens '\%n' and '\%v' are mandatory, as say the have to appear somewhere in the expression.
   * custom_path : expression for the custom relative path for the data.
 Like the default_path expression, the resolved expression appended to the root_path forms the complete path for the data file.
-The token '\%s' is resolved runtime with the string provided by the user as argument to the persist methods.
+The token '\%s' is resolved run-time with the string provided by the user as argument to the persist methods.
 Please note that the tokens '\%n' and '\%v' are still mandatory.
-	  If the token '\%s' doesm't appear in the expression the eventual string argument provided in the persist methods will be ignored.
+	  If the token '\%s' doesn't appear in the expression the eventual string argument provided in the persist methods will be ignored.
   * temp_path : this expression represent the absolute path for the temporary data, i.e. the data not yet persisted in a transaction.
 This data file will be eventually moved in the final path during the transaction commit of the owning object.
-Note that if the temp_path and root_dir are mounted in the same filesystem volume the move operation does not involve any copy.
+Note that if the temp_path and root_dir are mounted in the same file-system volume the move operation does not involve any copy.
-  * unref_data_expiration_time : this parameter referes to the garbage collector.
+  * unref_data_expiration_time : this parameter refers to the garbage collector.
 Each time the garbage collector runs, the obsolete data files are deleted if the modification time plus unref_data_expiration_time is less then the current time. this value is expressed in seconds.
-	  Note that the current time is retrived from the machine wich runs the garbage collector, hence this machine must be kept synchronized (e.g. using a common ntp server) with the machine serving the data filesystem.
+	  Note that the current time is retrieved from the machine which runs the garbage collector, hence this machine must be kept synchronized (e.g. using a common ntp server) with the machine serving the data file-system.

 #### path tokens ####